mafime/datascience/README.md

 # datascience
-This repo is for learning Data Science.
+This repo is for learning Data Science via Coursera.